 Every year you set yourself resolutions, some you keep some you might not but if there is one resolution that should be attainable for everyone is the January de-clutter.
-In fact, there really is no better time to have a sort through, organize, and de-clutter than post-Christmas holidays.
+In fact, there really is no better time to sort through, organize, and de-clutter than the post-Christmas holidays.
 You and your family have no doubt accumulated an awful lot of new stuff and you need to make room for it.
-Don’t let your new belongings sit on top of the old ones, use this time to donate the stuff you no longer use or need and make room for your appreciately received new goodies.
+Don’t let your new belongings sit on top of the old ones, use this time to donate the stuff you no longer use or need and make room for your appreciatively received new goodies.

 How to start your New Year declutter

 To successfully undertake a declutter you need to be organized with a plan and agenda, and you need to stick to it.
 Here are some ways to help you organize your decluttering.

 - List your areas for decluttering; do not just wander aimlessly around your house opening random cupboard doors looking for inspiration.
 List where you want to declutter and start with the easiest area first or the area that bothers you the most.

 - Have a deadline; decide on a time that you want each area decluttered by and give yourself sufficient time to do the work.
 It could be an hour, 10 minutes a day, or a full afternoon dedicated to one space.
 Whatever works for you.

 - Develop a system; when it comes to going through all of your stuff put in place a system of what you are going to do with your items.
 A good place to start is by having four stations, donate/recycle, sell, trash, keep.
 Everything should go into one of these piles but your keep pile should be dramatically reduced.
 Remember if you haven’t used it in a year – donate it.

 - Make sure everything has a place; if you are keeping it make sure it has a place to live and it stays there without causing mess or clutter.
 If it doesn’t have a place then make a place that is easily accessible and close to where you use it or don’t keep it.